-After posting to this blog for 7 years, I suppose it might be time to finally reveal my real identity.
 Le Minh Khai is the alter ego of me – Liam Kelley.
-I’m an Associate Professor of History at the University of Hawai’i at Manoa and the name that I use on my publications is Liam C. Kelley.
+I’m an Associate Professor of History at the University of Hawai’i at Manoa and am currently an Associate Professor of Southeast Asian Studies at the Institute of Asian Studies at Universiti Brunei Darussalam.
+The name that I use on my publications is Liam C. Kelley.

 When you work as an academic, there is a lot of stuff that you learn that never makes it into your publications.
 So my initial idea for this blog was to use it as a space to share information and insights that I come across while researching and teaching.

 Prior to the invention of the Internet, the main way that not-published information was shared was through actual human interactions.
 In other words, it was only when a student talked with a professor, or academics talked with each other at conferences, that the unpublished ideas/knowledge in someone’s head was shared.

 As I see it, that’s an incredibly inefficient use of human knowledge.
 Scholars have all of these ideas/insights in their heads. . . but if that knowledge only gets shared through their limited number of publications (each of which can take years to make it into print) and through their limited number of conversations (After all, how many students ever go to a professor’s office hours?). . . then there must be a ton of information in the heads of scholars around the world that people never know about.

 So it struck me that it would be much better just to put ideas “out there” for anyone to find whenever they needed them.
 So that is why I started this blog.
 I wasn’t sure if anyone would read it, but I felt that it was better to put the information that I had in my head (insignificant though it may be) “out there” rather than to just leave it in my brain.